 Relievers Jake Barrett and Silvino Bracho, both just sent down from the Aces’ parent club, the Arizona Diamondbacks, closed out the final two innings to preserve the win for Buchanan (2-3, 3.86 ERA).

 “I was pounding the zone early and often and I got lucky because (El Paso) was hitting balls right to people,” Buchanan said.

 When he pitches well, Buchanan entices a lot of ground balls.
-He uses a fastball, changeup, curve and cutter.
-He said the curve and cutter worked better and the game wore on.
+He uses a fastball, change-up, curve and cutter.
+He said the curve and cutter worked better as the game wore on.

 Buchanan escaped a jam in the fifth inning when the bases were loaded and he was behind on the count 3-0.
 But he struck the hitter out to end the inning.

 “He was very efficient,” Aces Manager Greg Gross said.
 “Guys like playing behind him because he works fast.
 But he has the ability to step back and slow it down.
 He does not get too amped.
 I thought (the umpire was) squeezing him a little bit.”

 Gross said he could have sent Buchanan out to pitch the eighth inning but instead pinch hit Kevin Cron because it was a scoring situation.
 He added that it was a plus to get Barrett and Bracho out of the bullpen and into the game.